 Our room was exactly as presented, a bunk room.
 I never really pay attention to square footage stats on hotel websites, I just figure a standard room is a standard room.
 This bunk room was small, 16m² (175ft²).
 There was a small table and chair that one could use to work or dine.

 The closet had the minibar, which was properly stocked and had luggage racks, an iron and ironing board.
 It was tough for us to use the ironing board because we had two suitcases that were taking up much of the room, but we managed.

 The room had two TVs though, placed at the foot of each of the bunk beds, and they were controlled by the same remote, efficient, but strange, nonetheless.

 The bathroom housed the toilet and the shower, while the sink was in the main living space.
-The bathroom had a rolling barn style door, which doesn’t give you much privacy, but in a room as small as this, there isn’t much privacy period.
+It had a rolling barn style door, which doesn’t give you much privacy, but in a room as small as this, there isn’t much privacy period.

 The water temperature and pressure were on point throughout our entire stay.

-The hotel uses Aēsop bath products, which were in bulk containers, which I do appreciate as I find it so wasteful to have those mini shampoo, conditioner and body wash containers.
+The hotel uses Aēsop bath products, which were in bulk containers.
+I do appreciate these as I find it so wasteful to have those mini shampoo, conditioner and body wash containers.
 My biggest concern with the bulk containers is a previous guest messing with the contents (pouring something into the shampoo, for example).
-These quality products smelled like mint and other herbs, when times comes we may swap out our current guestroom toiletries for this brand.
+These quality products smelled like mint and other herbs.
+When time comes we may swap out our current guestroom toiletries for this brand.
 Have you used them before?

 We chose not to dine at the Proper, despite the rave reviews of the restaurant.
 San Francisco is such a great food town, the idea of dining in our hotel was a bit unpalatable.
 Have you dined at Villon?
 I’d love to hear your take on it.